The large D limit of General Relativity: Large limit of black holes

-All large $D$ scales in vacuum gravity must have an interpretation of purely geometric origin. $GM$ can be regarded as a measure of how the extrinsic curvature of surfaces of constant $r$ differs from the extrinsic curvature of the same surfaces when embedded in Minkowski space.
-At large $D$, this difference vanishes and hence $GM\to 0$.
-We may consider introducing a gravitational mass-length scale \beq \ell_M\sim (GM)^{1/(D-3)}\sim \frac{r_0}{\sqrt{D}}\,, \eeq characterizing this effect.
-This length, however, can equally well be obtained from the horizon area, \beq \ell_A \sim A_{H}^{1/(D-2)}\sim \frac{r_0}{\sqrt{D}}\,. \eeq It derives from the geometric effect discussed in eq.~\eqref{tozero}.
-The conceptual prevalence of geometric magnitudes must be borne in mind whenever we choose, for physical illustration, to frame our discussion in terms of non-geometric, secondary quantities.\footnote{Note that the quantum theory introduces the Planck length, which may be chosen to scale or not with $D$, see sec.~\ref{sec:quantum}.}
+Similarly, when coupling gravity to other matter systems, all the dimensionful parameters of the latter can be converted into length parameters.
+By choosing how they scale with $D$ we focus on specific regimes of gravitational physics.
+The conceptual prevalence of geometric magnitudes must be borne in mind whenever we choose, for physical illustration, to frame our discussion in terms of non-geometric quantities.

+A case in point is the Bekenstein-Hawking entropy.
+Its definition requires the introduction of a new length scale not present in the classical theory, namely the Planck length $L_\mathrm{Planck}$, such that \beq S_{BH}=\frac{A_H}{4L_\mathrm{Planck}^{D-2}}\,. \eeq In fact, in the quantum vacuum theory $L_\mathrm{Planck}$ is the only dimensionful parameter that enters, \ie\ $G$ and $\hbar$ enter only through $G\hbar=L_\mathrm{Planck}^{D-2}$.
+Quantum effects on black holes are governed by the dimensionless ratio $r_0/L_\mathrm{Planck}$.
+We may keep it fixed as $D$ grows, or increasing with $D$ at a certain rate.
+Each of these choices specifies how large in Planck units are the black holes we are considering, \ie\ which quantum effects, if any, we want to focus on at large $D$.
+For instance, we may scale $r_0/L_\mathrm{Planck}\sim\sqrt{D}$ so as to keep the entropy \beq S_{BH}\sim \left( \frac{r_0}{\sqrt{D}\,L_\mathrm{Planck}}\right)^{D} \eeq finite, but other choices may also appear natural.
+We will return to this point in sec.~\ref{sec:quantum}.

-The picture of black holes as non-interacting dust also agrees well with other properties.
-The Bekenstein-Hawking entropy of the Schwarzschild black hole behaves like \beq S(M)\sim M^{\frac{D-2}{D-3}}\xrightarrow{D\to\infty} M\,. \eeq In contrast to the situation at finite $D$, where $S\propto M^\alpha$ with $\alpha>1$, the fact that $S\propto M$ means that there is no entropic gain in merging two black holes.\footnote{The shrinking effect of angular spheres may be eliminated by considering, \eg\ the ratio between initial and final entropies.
-This also eliminates the dependence on $G$ and the Planck length.} Nor is there any entropic penalty in splitting a black hole in two (recall that the horizon becomes singular in the limit).
+Note that if we consider ratios between entropies of black holes we eliminate the need to specify the scaling of $r_0/L_\mathrm{Planck}$.
+Then only the ratios of {\it classical} horizon areas are relevant (although it may still be convenient to talk in terms of entropies).
+This can be useful when comparing the initial and final states in a process.
+We shall do this now, in order to discuss further support for the picture of black holes as non-interacting objects.
+The Bekenstein-Hawking entropy of the Schwarzschild black hole behaves like \beq S(M)\sim M^{\frac{D-2}{D-3}}\xrightarrow{D\to\infty} M\,. \eeq In contrast to the situation at finite $D$, where $S\propto M^\alpha$ with $\alpha>1$, the fact that $S\propto M$ means that there is no entropic gain in merging two black holes.
+Nor is there any entropic penalty in splitting a black hole in two (recall that the horizon becomes singular in the limit).
+That is, \beq \frac{S_{final}-S_{initial}}{S_{initial}}=\frac{A_{H,final}-A_{H,initial}}{A_{H,initial}}\to 0\,, \eeq both in the fragmentation or the merger of black holes.
 This is a reflection of the absence of interactions noted above.